 - If a patient has metastatic disease to a site other than bone, brain, liver, lung, or distant nodes and carcinomatosis, assign code 2 for carcinomatosis.
-Code 2 for carcinomatosis takes priority. - Code 8 (not applicable) for the following: - Any case coded to primary site C420, C421, C423, C424, or C770-C779. - 00822 Plasma cell Disorders - Code 9 when the patient is known to have distant metastasis, but it cannot be determined whether the distant metastasis include other.
+Code 2 for carcinomatosis takes priority. - o Code 8 (not applicable) for the following: - Any case coded to primary site C420, C421, C423, or C424. - 00822 Plasma cell Disorders - Code 9 when the patient is known to have distant metastasis, but it cannot be determined whether the distant metastasis include other.